launchdarkly/api-client-javascript/README.md

+# [DEPRECATED]

+This package is no longer maintained.

 This repository contains a client library for LaunchDarkly's REST API.
 This client was automatically generated from our [OpenAPI specification](https://app.launchdarkly.com/api/v2/openapi.json) using a [code generation library](https://github.com/launchdarkly/ld-openapi).